sambitcreate/openrouter-for-pebble/README.md

-# Claude for Pebble
+# Bit AI

-Chat with Claude AI directly from your Pebble smartwatch.
-This app is unaffiliated with Anthropic and was made by independent developers as an open-source initiative.
+Chat with AI directly from your Pebble smartwatch.
+This app is unaffiliated with any AI provider and was made by independent developers as an open-source initiative.

 ## Features

-- **Voice Input.** Use Pebble's built-in voice dictation to send messages to Claude
+- **Voice Input.** Use Pebble's built-in voice dictation to send messages to AI
-- **Real-time Streaming.** Receive responses from Claude as they're generated, streamed in real-time to your watch
+- **Real-time Streaming.** Receive responses from AI as they're generated, streamed in real-time to your watch
 - **Conversation History.** Maintains context throughout your conversation with scrollable message history
-- **Animated Claude Spark.** Features the iconic Claude spark animation while waiting for responses
+- **Animated AI Spark.** Features an animated spark effect while waiting for responses
 - **Configurable.** Customize API endpoint, model selection, and system prompts

 ## Screenshots